-The condensing unit controller is preset at the factory.
-The cutin pressure is preset to 25psi and the cut-out pressure at 15psi.
-During low ambient temperatures (40°F or below), it will be necessary to adjust the cut-in pressure to 10-15psi (15psi is preferred) and the cut-out to 5psi to ensure compressor startup.
-See page 44 for instructions on adjusting the cut-in and cut-out pressures of the condensing unit.
+The condensing unit controller comes preset from the factory with the cut-in pressure at 25psi and the cut-out pressure at 15psi.
+During low ambient temperatures (40°F or below), it will be necessary to adjust the cut-in pressure to 10-15psi (15psi preferred) and the cut-out to 5psi to ensure compressor startup.
+See page 46 for instructions on adjusting the cut-in and cut-out pressures of the condensing unit.